data-skeptic/blog/methods/2017/anytime-algorithms.md

 On the last episode of Data Skeptic, Ruggiero Cavallo discussed an algorithm he and his co-authors devised for optimizing ad auction placement.
 One interesting feature of their algorithm was that it calls into the category known as anytime algorithms.

 All algorithms are functions that map from some given input to a an output.
-For example, an algorithm exists which can be given an input of arithmetic instructions such as: $(7-2) * 5 + 1$, and return an output of $26$.
+For example, an algorithm exists which can be given an input of arithmetic instructions such as: $(7-2) \cdot 5 + 1$, and return an output of 26.
 Obviously, there are several steps involved in arriving at that answer (subtract, multiply, add).
 If you interrupted this algorithm early and asked for a bet guest of the answer, it could not have a useful guess.

 In contrast, an anytime algorithm is one which can be halted early and is always able to provide some output.
 If you interrupt the algorithm before it has a chance to halt "naturally", you may end up with an output that is a sub-optimal answer to the problem being worked on, but a decent output, and one which should monotonically increase with time.